CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_definition.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `create_user`:(string)(ReadOnly) The user identifier who created or cloned the service item definition.
 * `cvd_id`:(string) The Cisco Validated Design (CVD) Identifier that this service item provides.
+* `default_version`:(bool) The flag to indicate that this is the default version of the service item.
 * `delete_instance_on_decommission`:(bool) The flag to indicate that service item instance will be deleted after the completion of decommission action.
 * `description`:(string) The description for this service item which provides information on what are the pre-requisites to deploy the service item and what features are supported on the service item.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.